 Data Quality Tools

-SAS is a software suite with different products to manage, improve, integrate, and govern data.
-One of its best-reviewed products is SAS Data Management, designed to manage data integration and cleansing.
-It also provides powerful ways to implement data governance.
-Additionally, SAS also offers SAS Data Quality as a solution to address data quality issues without the need to move your data.
-The main audience for SAS software is enterprises.
+SAS is an enterprise software suite with products that manage, improve, integrate, and govern your data.
+One of its best-reviewed products is SAS Data Management — it's designed to manage data integration and cleansing.
+The tool also provides powerful ways to implement data governance.

 Not everyone can be a data expert, but there are some key concepts, techniques, and tools that make it possible for every professional to improve their data quality.